Skip to main content

 Setup via the Thunderbird calendar and address book functions, including the use of shared calendars and address books.

-How to configure CalDAV and CardDAV in the Evolution mail client on Linux – including SSL verification and synchronization options.
+How to configure CalDAV and CardDAV in the Evolution email client on Linux – including SSL verification and synchronisation options.

 Additional information

 Please note that setup steps may vary slightly depending on the application, operating system, or version used.
-The procedures described in this article are intended as a general guide.
+The procedures described in the Knowledge Base are intended as a general guide.
 If the interface in your app differs, follow the equivalent menu paths.
 Many applications automatically detect the correct settings once you enter your mailbox login credentials.